Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Celtic knot divider

-I created the design for this box with the Font, and then carved it out using a CNC milling machine:
+I (Daniel Isdell) created the design for this box with the Font, and then carved it out using a CNC milling machine:

 The extreme accuracy of the Font characters enables them to be used in computer controlled applications such as laser engraving, vinyl sign cutting, CAD CAM for jewelry making, and CNC machining and routing.

-My wife Laurie used the Charted Style Celtic Knot Font to make the pattern for this beadwork project:
+My late wife Laurie (Laurie Isdell) used the Charted Style Celtic Knot Font to make the pattern for this beadwork project:

-Examples of the unique arts and crafts created by our customers using the Celtic Knot Font:
+The following are examples of arts and crafts created by our customers using the Celtic Knot Font:

-Kathy Johnson created the Celtic knot designs for these beautiful applique quilts with the Font (note the blue ribbon!).
+Kathy Johnson created the Celtic knot designs for these beautiful Celtic applique quilts with the Font (note the blue ribbon she won!).

 Celtic quilt